skytreader/museician/readme.markdown

 # App Compatibility

-This compiles to API 25: Android 7.1.1 (Nougat) and is tested to actually work on Google Pixel with Nougat.
-Caveat emptor, other handsets with Nougat may experience bugs.
+This compiles to API 25: Android 7.1.1 (Nougat) and is tested to actually work on Google Pixel with Android 8: Oreo.
+Caveat emptor, other handsets which differ in configuration may experience bugs.

+I welcome all and any [bug report](https://github.com/skytreader/museician/issues) but I can't promise they will be fixed if they are not reproducible from my side.

 # License